 Implementing Data Governance

-A data governance program begins with a foundation formed by the creation of a common language around an organization’s data assets.
-Collaboration is vitally important in defining this language, as diverse parts of an enterprise may initially have very different views on specific data items.
 An IDERA whitepaper is available that takes a close look at the human factors involved in implementing data governance.
 It covers issues like the resistance to change that can make it hard to successfully implement data governance.
 The paper brings up some interesting points that can help you with your organization’s data governance program.

-Some of the overriding technical challenges of creating a shared data language can be addressed with ER/Studio Enterprise Team Edition.
-It provides the data governance team with a collaborative tool with which to build the foundation of the program.
 Real-time collaboration is possible with a shared data repository that facilitates change and version management.
 Enterprise data glossaries and definitions are available for use throughout a company, making it easier to make the behavioral changes necessary for viable data governance.
 The tool is an excellent complement to the human components of your enterprise data governance strategy.